JanAdell/RuinExplorer/README.md

 * The player in this game is able to teleport from one side to the other of the screen, though it is not always the best way to advance.

+* The bar in the configuration tab is for audio regulation.
+When clicked on the volume is regulated.

 ## Credits